naasking/Dynamics.NET/README.md

     var copy = Type<T>.Copy(value);

 No copies are created for immutable types.
-Your type can participate in deep copying by implementing ICopiable<T>.
+Your type can participate in deep copying by implementing ICopiable&lt;T&gt;.

 Alternately, you can also manually override the copy function via Type<T>.OverrideCopy method if you're not able to modify an existing